Southern Air (album)

 Southern Air is the eighth studio album by American rock band Yellowcard.
 It was released on August 14, 2012 through Hopeless Records.
-The songs "Always Summer" and "Here I Am Alive" were released as singles, the latter featuring Taylor Jardine of We Are the In Crowd.
+The songs "Always Summer" and "Here I Am Alive", were released as singles, the latter featuring Taylor Jardine of We Are the In Crowd.
 The album also features guest appearances by Alex Gaskarth of All Time Low and American recording artist Cassadee Pope.
 It debuted at #10 on the US Billboard 200, their highest-charting appearance since Lights and Sounds debuted at #5 in 2006.
-It is the last to feature founding drummer Longineu W. Parsons III.
+It is the last studio album to feature founding drummer Longineu W. Parsons III.

 Background and recording

 Yellowcard began writing and recording early in 2012, shortly after the touring cycle for When You're Through Thinking, Say Yes (2011).
 The overall positive energy the band had generated was inspiration to begin writing again.
 On February 3, it was announced that bassist Sean O'Donnell left the band to focus on his upcoming family.
 On February 10, Ryan Key posted that they were demoing new material.
 On February 17, Josh Portman was announced as the new bass player.
 Three days later, the band posted a studio update video.
 On March 2, it was announced that they had finished demoing.
 Following an appearance at Musink festival, the band began recording their next album on March 5.
 Sessions were held at East West Recording Studios, and The Casita, with producer Neal Avron.
 Him and Erich Talaba handled recording; they were assisted by Brendan Dekora at East West.
 Avron mixed the recordings with assistance from Nicolas Fournier, before Ted Jensen mastered the album at Sterling Sound.
 On March 29, All Time Low vocalist Alex Gaskarth recorded guest vocals.
 On April 8, the band announced they had finished recording.
 Other Guest vocalists on the album include Cassadee Pope of Hey Monday and Tay Jardine of We Are the In Crowd.